DiceDB/docs/src/content/docs/commands/HSET.md

 - `Behaviour`: The `SET` command sets the key `product:2000` to a string value.
 - `Error`: The `HSET` command will raise a `WRONGTYPE` error because `product:2000` is not a hash.

-## Conclusion

-The `HSET` command is a powerful tool for managing hash data structures in DiceDB.
-It allows for the creation and updating of fields within a hash, providing flexibility and efficiency in data storage and retrieval.
-Proper error handling ensures that the command is used correctly and that any issues are promptly addressed.